OpenDevSci/LongDev-ABCD/docs/Contributing.md

-# Contributing to midFEMA 🌟
+# Contributing to LAP-ABCD 🌟

-Welcome to the midFEMA contributing guide!
+Welcome to the LAP-ABCD contributing guide!
 We're thrilled to have you join our community of researchers, developers, and contributors.
 This comprehensive guide outlines how you can contribute to advancing our understanding of neurodevelopmental biomarkers in youth.

 ## Table of Contents
 - [Getting Started 🚀](#getting-started-)